n3r4zzurr0/range-slider-input/README.md

 #### `options`

-An object that specifies the characteristics of the range slider element with the following available properties:
+Object that specifies the characteristics of the range slider element with the following available properties:

 *   ####  `min`

     Default value: `0`

-    A number that specifies the lowest value in the range of permitted values.
+    Number that specifies the lowest value in the range of permitted values.
     Its value must be less than that of `max`.

 *   ####  `max`

     Default value: `1`

-    A number that specifies the greatest value in the range of permitted values.
+    Number that specifies the greatest value in the range of permitted values.
     Its value must be greater than that of `min`.

 *   ####  `step`

     Default value: `any`

-    A number that specifies the amount by which the slider value(s) will change upon user interaction.
+    Number that specifies the amount by which the slider value(s) will change upon user interaction.
     Other than numbers, the value of `step` can be a string value of `any`, which is the default value in this package.

     From [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range#step),